docwho2/java-connect-lex-chatgpt/README.md

             return {status: 'OK'};
         };
   ```
-- We don't want to block the call flow with any business logic and it's return value is simply ignored
 ![Call Flow Part 1](assets/flowpart1.png)

 ### Ask for Language then play conditional prompt
 Checking to see if background process has something we need to act on:
-- An initial welcome prompt is played (meanwhile our backend logic is executing)
+- An initial welcome prompt is played (meanwhile our backend logic is executing).
-- We then check for language, in this case if the caller wants to interact in Spanish by pressing 2
+- We then check for language, in this case if the caller wants to interact in Spanish by pressing 2.
-- By this time (since several seconds have elapsed playing prompts) we check contact attributes that may have been set by the [NewCallLookup Lambda](NewCallLookup/src/main/java/cloud/cleo/connectgpt/NewCallLookup.java)
+- By this time (since several seconds have elapsed playing prompts) we check contact attributes that may have been set by the [NewCallLookup Lambda](NewCallLookup/src/main/java/cloud/cleo/connectgpt/NewCallLookup.java).
-- In this example if contact attribute "PlayPrompt" has a value of "true" we proceed to play a prompt that was generated by NewCallLookup Lambda by calling [UpdateContactAttributes](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateContactAttributes.html)
+- In this example if contact attribute "PlayPrompt" has a value of "true", we proceed to play a prompt that was generated by NewCallLookup Lambda by calling [UpdateContactAttributes](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateContactAttributes.html).
-- Based on the Dyanmo Query, if this is a first time call, nothing is set, however if the caller has called before, an attribute is set with "Welcome Back"
+- Based on the Dyanmo Query, if this is a first time call, nothing is set, however if the caller has called before, an attribute is set with "Welcome Back".
 - This is just an example strategy to perform background work and later react to it.
-I don't like a looping approach in the call flow waiting on some result, but rather check a result and if set, act upon it.
+I don't like a looping approach in the call flow waiting on a result, but rather check the result and if set, act upon it.
 Of course different use cases might require a result to proceed with the call.
 ![Call Flow Part 2](assets/flowpart2.png)

 ### Lex/ChatGPT and output intents

-At this point in the call, the language is known and control is now at the Lex Bot:
+At this point in the call, the language is known and control is now with the Lex Bot:
-- Because the bot itself does not control the call, we need Lex intents that can transfer the call or hang up on the caller which must be done by the Call Flow
+- Because the bot itself does not control the call, we need Lex intents that can transfer the call or hang up on the caller which must be done by the Call Flow.
-  - The "About" intent will play a long prompt describing the project
+  - The "About" intent will play a long prompt describing the project.
-  - The "Quit" intent will play a thank you prompt and disconnect the call
+  - The "Quit" intent will play a thank you prompt and disconnect the call.
-  - The "Transfer" intent in this case will transfer the call to an external number
+  - The "Transfer" intent in this case will transfer the call to an external number.
-- When the Lex Bot can't match the above intents it sends the transcript (what the caller said) to the [FallBack Intent](https://docs.aws.amazon.com/lexv2/latest/dg/built-in-intent-fallback.html)  which is connected to the [ChatGPT Lambda](ChatGPT/src/main/java/cloud/cleo/connectgpt/ChatGPTLambda.java)
+- When the Lex Bot can't match the above intents, it sends the transcript (what the caller said) to the [FallBack Intent](https://docs.aws.amazon.com/lexv2/latest/dg/built-in-intent-fallback.html)  which is connected to the [ChatGPT Lambda](ChatGPT/src/main/java/cloud/cleo/connectgpt/ChatGPTLambda.java).
-  - The Lambda then sends the transcript to ChatGPT and returns the result to the Lex Bot with a dialog action of [ElicitIntent](https://docs.aws.amazon.com/lexv2/latest/APIReference/API_runtime_DialogAction.html)
+  - The Lambda then sends the transcript to ChatGPT and returns the result to the Lex Bot with a dialog action of [ElicitIntent](https://docs.aws.amazon.com/lexv2/latest/APIReference/API_runtime_DialogAction.html).
-  - The result is the ChatGPT response is played back the caller and the LexBot is once again listening for the next Intent to match
+  - The result is the ChatGPT response is played back the caller and the LexBot is once again listening for the next Intent to match.
-  - The conversation can continue until the caller hangs up or matches the Quit intent (saying good bye, thanks, all done, etc.) or Transfer intent
+  - The conversation can continue until the caller hangs up or matches the Quit intent (saying good bye, thanks, all done, etc.) or Transfer intent.
-- The Lambda can also tell the Lex Bot to fullfill another intent
+- The Lambda can also tell the Lex Bot to fullfill another intent:
   - After 2 subsequent silence timeouts the Lambda will respond with a Delegate to the "Quit" intent which will then disconnect the call.
 This is needed because if someone calls and says nothing, we don't want to keep the call up consuming resources forever.
   - Another possibility is to check the length of the chat history and disconnect the call for too many requests or check for profanity and also disconnect in that case.
-- Lambda Error Handling
+- Lambda Error Handling:
-  - A number of things can happen and go wrong of course and the Lambda has to respond properly
+  - A number of things can happen and go wrong and the Lambda has to respond properly.
-  - If you ask for something complicated or ChatGPT is just busy/slow at the moment the API call will timeout and the appropiate response (in the callers language) must be returned telling the caller to try again
+  - If you ask for something complicated or ChatGPT is just busy/slow at the moment, the API call will timeout and the appropiate response (in the callers language) must be returned telling the caller to try again.
-  - If ChatGPT is down or there is a network connectivity issue, any unhandled exception in the code is returned telling the caller something is down, try again later
+  - If ChatGPT is down, or there is a network connectivity issue, any unhandled exception in the code is returned telling the caller something is down, try again later.
 ![Call Flow Part 3](assets/flowpart3.png)

 ## Contents
 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+It includes the following files and folders:

-- [ChatGPT](ChatGPT/src/main/java/cloud/cleo/connectgpt/) - Lambda fullfillment hook that calls out to OpenAI ChatGPT
+- [ChatGPT](ChatGPT/src/main/java/cloud/cleo/connectgpt/) - Lambda fullfillment hook that calls out to OpenAI ChatGPT.
-- [PollyPromptCreation](PollyPromptCreation/src/main/java/cloud/cleo/connectgpt/)  - [Custom Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) Lambda that does all the static prompt creation
+- [PollyPromptCreation](PollyPromptCreation/src/main/java/cloud/cleo/connectgpt/)  - [Custom Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) Lambda that does all of the static prompt creation.
-- [NewCallLookup](NewCallLookup/src/main/java/cloud/cleo/connectgpt/) - Lambda that is called for every incoming call that logs it to DyanmoDB and updates Contact Attributes to play a conditional prompt
+- [NewCallLookup](NewCallLookup/src/main/java/cloud/cleo/connectgpt/) - Lambda that is called for every incoming call that logs it to DyanmoDB and updates Contact Attributes to play a conditional prompt.
-- CloudFormation script for all AWS resources
+- CloudFormation script for all AWS resources:
 	- [template.yaml](template.yaml) - Creates all the SAM lambda functions and associated AWS resources.